 Every newer version of Android comes with various performance improvements.
 So, upgrading your device, if your vendor is kind enough to release one, can do wonders and speed up Android.

 Alternatively, you can head over towards custom ROMs for your Android device if you think the device maker built the phone and just forgot the fact that it exists anymore.
 That is the case of the Mi Pad my friend brought more than a year ago.
 Even though the device has capable hardware, it still runs Android KitKat.
-Please note that using customs ROMs comes in the category of Android tips and tricks for experienced users.
+Please note that using customs ROMs usually comes in the category of Android performance tips for experienced users.

 6. Don’t update your phone too much